Image Credit: Rodion Kutsaev

 Pick your favourite festive film and have a Christmas Movie Night.
 Here are My Ten Favourite Christmas Movies - you will have your own special choices.

 Same as the tree - go all out for festive overload.
 Remember at Christmas, More is More.

 Every Christmas, dozens of Christmas ice rinks pop up all over the UK.
 Get your skates on and have a bit of exercise too - many rinks include a Christmas market, cafes and restaurants as well.

-Whether you have a traditional paper advent calender, one with chocolate or a toy-filled advent calendar for the kids, I just love the excitment of opening each door in the morning.
+Whether you have a traditional paper advent calender which open to show a Christmas picture each day in December, a printable advent calendar template where you can list your favourite Christmas activities, one with a chocolate every day or a toy-filled advent calendar for the kids, I just love the excitment of opening each door in the morning.
 Oh yes, I mean I do let the kids open them, honest.....

 Image Credit: Jez Timms

 Welcome all your guests this Christmas with a home made wreath on your front door. here are 25 beautiful Christmas wreaths to make lots of them are simple enough to make with the kids.

 Take the kids to see Santa at your local shopping centre, garden centre or Christmas fayre.
 Or for a very special treat you could go to Lapland...

 Reach out to your local community and wish everyone a Merry Christmas and a Happy New Year.

 Here's what's new on eParenting